Local SEO for Medical Practices: Getting Found by Patients in Your Area

 Q: How important are reviews compared to other local ranking factors?

 Very important.
-According to BrightLocal (2024), review quantity and rating are the third-strongest local ranking factor after Google Business Profile completeness and citations.
+In our experience, review quantity and rating are consistently among the strongest local ranking factors alongside Google Business Profile completeness and citations.
 Practices with 50+ reviews typically rank higher than competitors with 10 reviews.

 Q: What's the fastest way to get more local reviews?